float3/float3.github.io/quartz-local/comments/README.md

 that says `lang="ts"` or `type="text/typescript"`, goes through esbuild on the way into the frame, so what a reader runs is always JavaScript — a comment cannot ask the browser to fetch a compiler, and the sandbox has no network to fetch one over.
-Types are stripped rather than checked: a demo is not a pull request, and code `tsc` would have refused still runs, exactly as the JavaScript it is.
-A syntax error is the other kind of wrong, since there is no page to be made out of it, and it is printed in the frame where its author will see it — a comment with a mistyped fence must not be able to stop the site building.
+Types are stripped rather than checked: a demo does not need type checking, and code `tsc` would reject still runs as JavaScript regardless.
+A syntax error is the other kind of wrong, since there is no page to be made out of it, and it is printed in the frame where its author will see it — a comment with a syntax error must not prevent the site from building.

 Without `allow-same-origin` the frame is in an opaque origin.
 Measured from inside one: